roastercode/MAAS/README.md

 	- Remove a package from all the targeted machines
 	- Transfert files to remote target
 	- Load directly a command all over your hostfile
-    - Make Forensic analysis with the plugin Faron(made by MAAS)
+    - Make Forensic analysis with the plugin Faron (made by MAAS)
-    - Make Virus scan analysis with the plugin VirusScan(made by MAAS)
+    - Make Virus scan analysis with the plugin VirusScan (made by MAAS)
     - Bring back log or Forensic & VirusScan
     - Make System and Hardware analysis
-	- Bacup your remote data to encrypted gpg solution and bring it back to you
+	- Backup your remote data to encrypted gpg solution and bring it back to you

 ### Can works with plugin